 I used to hate the planning step.
 But after years of growing vegetables, I now know how important a plan is.
-When spring comes and there are 1.86 million things to do around the homestead, you are ready.
+When spring comes and there are 1.86 million things to do around the homestead, you are ready… You already did the thinking and it’s all in the plan.
 I promise you that if you take the time to make a garden plan, your growing season will be a million times more productive.
-Here is how to plan a vegetable garden in 7 simple steps.
+Let me walk you through how to plan a vegetable garden in 7 simple steps.

 They are stronger than us.
 They have special powers.
 They take over your mind, your soul, your body.
 They make you think of sunny days and moist soil.
 You flip the pages and feel the warm breeze kissing your skin.
 You hear the chirping of birds and the buzzing of bees.